 EMERGING MARKETS-Retreating dollar lifts currencies, Brazil's real cheers GDP

-June 2 (Reuters) - Most emerging market currencies firmed on Thursday as the dollar weakened, with the Chilean peso hitting over one-month highs, while Brazil's real cheered upward revisions in economic growth forecast for Latin America's largest economy.
+June 2 (Reuters) - Most emerging market currencies firmed on Thursday as the dollar weakened, with the Chilean peso hitting over one-month highs, while Brazil's real got a boost from revisions in growth forecast for Latin America's largest economy.

-As the dollar's major rival rallied, the greenback slid, leaving some breathing space for emerging market currencies.
-China's yuan CNY= firmed 0.2%, South Africa's rand ZAR= rose 0.3%, while Russia's offshore rouble RUB= firmed to 62.42 per dollar.
+The greenback slid 0.7%, retreating from recent gains as firmer risk sentiment prompted investors to reach for higher-yielding currencies.
+China's yuan CNY= firmed 0.4%, South Africa's rand ZAR= rose 0.7%, while Russia's offshore rouble RUB= firmed to 61.65 per dollar.
 FRX/

-"Across the major advanced and emerging markets, Brazil has the highest real 10-year yield on sovereign debt," said Robin Brooks, chief economist at the Institute of International Finance, in a Twitter post on Thursday.

-"That risk premium on Brazil is just too high and is why Brazilian assets will keep rallying."
+"You're seeing the market reset its Federal Reserve rate hiking expectations after softness in U.S. economic data," said Edward Moya, senior market analyst at OANDA.

-But volatility in Brazil's real is set to increase in the near-term as October's presidential vote becomes the key focus, a Reuters poll of Latam currencies showed.
+But volatility in Brazil's real is set to increase near-term as October's presidential vote becomes the key focus, a Reuters poll of Latam currencies showed.

-Data showed Brazil's economic growth accelerated slightly less than expected, growing 1% in the first quarter from the fourth quarter, but is seen gaining steam in the second half as an improving labor market boosts household spending.
+Data showed Brazil's economic growth accelerated slightly less than expected, at 1% in the first quarter from the fourth quarter, but it is seen gaining steam in the second half as an improving labor market boosts household spending.

+"The data today was still bad news for the Brazilian President," said Moya, noting that it could hurt Jair Bolsonaro's re-election chances.

+"Across the globe, we're seeing soft economic data because inflation has not eased up, It's persisted a lot longer at this elevated state that is really taking a big hit on emerging markets."

-Copper producer Chile's peso CLP= jumped almost 1%.
+Copper producer Chile's peso CLP= jumped 1.3%.
 Prices of the red metal rose as the lifting of COVID-19 restrictions in top metals consumer China buoyed hopes of demand recovery.
 MET/L

 Chile is expected to hike its benchmark interest rate this month to 9% from 8.25%, a central bank poll showed.

-Central bankers around the world are walking a tight rope as they try to manage surging inflation with tighter monetary policy while trying to keep economies from tipping into recession.
+Central bankers around the world are walking a tight rope as they try to manage surging inflation with tighter monetary policy while keeping economies from tipping into recession.

 Hungary's central bank raised its one-week deposit rate by 30 basis points to 6.75% as expected on Thursday.